expo/expo/docs/pages/workflow/linking.md

 ### Universal links on iOS

+#### AASA configuration

 To implement universal links on iOS, you must first set up verification that you own your domain.
 This is done by serving an Apple App Site Association (AASA) file from your webserver.

 The AASA must be served from `/.well-known/apple-app-site-association` (with no extension).
 The AASA contains JSON which specifies your Apple app ID and a list of paths on your domain that should be handled by your mobile app.
 For example, if you want links of the format `https://www.myapp.io/records/123` to be opened by your mobile app, your AASA would have the following contents:

 ```
 {
   "applinks": {
-    "apps": [],
+    "apps": [], // This is usually left empty, but still must be included
     "details": [{
       "appID": "LKWJEF.io.myapp.example",
       "paths": ["/records/*"]